 Access to sufficient land is of vital importance for food production.
 Without a place to grow crops or raise cattle there can be no production.
 Up until the mid 20th century grain harvest could easily be increased by expanding cultivated land.
 Unfortunately, access to arable land for food production is decreasing due to a variety of factors.
-Firstly, land is not only used for food production, but also for housing, transportation, carbon and water sinks etc. As a result, various different industries are fighting amongst themselves for the use of land.
-In addition, the production of non-food items such as agrofuel and cotton is on the increase.
-It is estimated that by 2050 available cropland will be reduced by 8-20 per cent as a result of the conversion of cropland for non-food production.
-Increasing cropland can also be made difficult by political, socio-economic and environmental limitations.
-Moreover, due to the rising temperatures associated with climate change, more and more land is lost due to flooding of coastal production areas.
+Firstly, land is not only used for food production, but also for housing, transportation, carbon and water sinks, etc.245 As a result, various different industries are fighting amongst themselves for the use of land.
+In addition, the production of non-food items such as agrofuel and cotton is increasing.
+It is estimated that by 2050 available cropland will be reduced by 8-20 per cent as a result of the conversion of cropland for non-food production246.
+Increasing cropland can also be made difficult by political, socioeconomic and environmental limitations247.
+Moreover, due to the rising temperatures associated with climate change, more and more land is lost due to flooding of coastal production areas248.